ryanhayame/Auction-House-Web-App/README.md

 # Auction-House-Web-App
 ## A web application similar to Ebay where users can buy and sell products to other users by auctioning and bidding.

+## Features:
+- Homepage to see all active auctions by all users
+- Page for logged in users to create a new auction
+- Listing page that features all details about the product such as:
+    1. bidding options if auction is active
+    2. result of the auction if the auction is inactive (ended either manually by owner or by reaching deadline)
+    3. option to end the listing early if owned by the user
+    4. option to add to the logged in user's personal watchlist
+    5. a comments section
+- Personal watchlist page for the logged in user
+- Categories page where user can sort auctions by category

 ## Full Demo Videos:
 ### Main Demo: https://share.getcloudapp.com/z8ulqNPd
 ### Auction End Demo: https://share.getcloudapp.com/jkuOJzEy